Element Information, Facts, Properties, Trends, Uses, Comparison with other elements

 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Flerovium on periodic table look for cross section of group 14 and period 7 in the modern periodic table.

-The element Flerovium was discovered by Joint Institute for Nuclear Research in year 1998 in Russia .
-Flerovium derived its name from Flerov Laboratory of Nuclear Reactions, part of JINR where the element was synthesized; itself named for Georgy Flyorov, physicist
+The element Flerovium was discovered by Yuri Oganessian et al.(JINRinDubna) in year 2004 in Russia.
+Flerovium was first isolated by in .
+Flerovium derived its name from Flerov Laboratory of Nuclear Reactions, part of JINR where the element was synthesized; itself named for Georgy Flyorov, physicist.

 The table below shows the abundance of Flerovium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.

-The solid state structure of Flerovium is N/A.
+The solid state structure of Flerovium is Face Centered Cubic.